Helen Chadwick: Ego Geometria Sum (1983)

 Ego Geometria Sum is an attempt to trace one's body back "through a succession of geometric solids".
 The work comprises ten plywood sculptures that reflect the mass of the artist's body at a succession of ages from premature birth to maturity at 30.
 Each sculpture takes the form of an object that symbolises that age, for example an incubator or a pram.
 The artist in her notebooks described the forms as "objects that a) contained me b) (re)oriented me c) moulded / shaped me".
 The work is printed with pictures of the object, places that relate to it and Chadwick's naked form, that conforms to the sculptures shape.
 While this is certainly an autobiographical work, Chadwick makes a purpose of not showing her face to emphasise a universal quality.
 The overlapping and juxtaposition of images speaks to the connectedness of the self and the world.
-The artists notes at this time suggest that the work was an attempt to "go back in memory to the origin of symptoms" of a sense of alienation that she felt.
+The artist's notes at this time suggest that the work was an attempt to "go back in memory to the origin of symptoms" of a sense of alienation that she felt.
 She attempts to free the ego from the traumas of the past.

 The accompanying photographs in this installation entitled The Labours I-X, show the naked artist bracing as she lifts each of the sculptures.
 The title refers to the mythical labours of Hercules that he is sentenced to after he kills his own children in a fit of rage.
 Chadwick's use of it suggests that attempting to encapsulate personal history is a Herculean task, requiring great strength and courage.